snorcup/ubuntu-unattended-install/README.md

+Update - Forked to review - Possible dev for Ubunutu 20.04 with new autoinstaller structure

 This will create a fully automatic installation of Ubuntu Desktop versions so you dont need a keyboard, mouse or a monitor to get it installed and configured.
 Tested on 17.10 and all previous releases under it.

 Scripts are attached of my basic configuration I used that worked.
 Just change the passwords under root and user account and if you use /dev/sda it will work straight out of the box